huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

 ## Getting Started

-Below you will find the instructions on how to build, run, and test the PyTorch Inference containers available within this repository.
+Below you will find the instructions on how to run and test the PyTorch Inference containers available within this repository.
 Note that before proceeding you need to first ensure that you have Docker installed either on your local or remote instance, if not, please follow the instructions on how to install Docker [here](https://docs.docker.com/get-docker/).

-Additionally, if we're willing to build and run the Docker container in GPUs you will need to install the NVIDIA Container Toolkit.
+Additionally, if we're willing to run the Docker container in GPUs you will need to install the NVIDIA Container Toolkit.

-### Build

-The PyTorch Training containers come with two different containers depending on the accelerator used for training, being either CPU or GPU, but those can be built within the same instance, that does not need to have a GPU available.

-* **CPU**

-    ```bash
-    docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-inference-cpu.2.2.2.transformers.4.41.1.py311 -f containers/pytorch/inference/cpu/2.2.2/transformers/4.41.1/py311/Dockerfile .
-    ```

-* **GPU**

-    ```bash
-    docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-inference-gpu.2.2.2.transformers.4.41.1.py311 -f containers/pytorch/inference/gpu/2.2.2/transformers/4.41.1/py311/Dockerfile .
-    ```

-Alternatively, you can skip the build process and use the pre-built containers available in Google Cloud's Artifact Registry.

 ## Run

-Once the Docker container is built, we can proceed to run it.
-But before running it, we will need to select any supported model from the [Hugging Face Hub offering for `transformers`](https://huggingface.co/models?library=transformers&sort=trending), as well as the task that the model runs as e.g. text-classification.
+Before running this container, we will need to select any supported model from the [Hugging Face Hub offering for `transformers`](https://huggingface.co/models?library=transformers&sort=trending), as well as the task that the model runs as e.g. text-classification.

 * **CPU**